BrandonWarrior/battleships/README.md

 ## Bugs and Fixes

-- Invalid Input Handling: Resolved a bug where users could input multiple digits in the row/column inputs, which caused errors and unintended gameplay behavior.
-The input validation has been enhanced to ensure that only single-digit inputs are accepted, preventing out-of-bounds guesses and maintaining the integrity of the game.
+- Invalid Input Handling: Resolved a bug where users could input multiple digits or include spaces before/after the row/column inputs, causing errors and unintended gameplay behavior.
+The input validation has been added to ensure only single-digit inputs without any spaces are accepted, preventing out-of-bounds guesses and maintaining the integrity of the game.
 This fix ensures smoother gameplay and prevents players from entering invalid coordinates.

 - Player's Grid Displayed Twice: Fixed the issue where the player's grid was displayed twice after each turn, which caused unnecessary clutter and confusion during gameplay.
 Now, the grid is displayed only once per turn, providing a clearer and more streamlined experience for the player, making it easier to track the progress of the game.